Massachusetts Paid Family Medical Leave

 Massachusetts Paid Family Leave vs. FMLA: A Comparative OverviewWhile the federal Family and Medical Leave Act (FMLA) has historically provided job-protected leave for employees facing their or their family members' serious health conditions, its applicability is limited to employers with 50 or more employees.
 Employees also need to meet specific tenure requirements, and no provisions require paid leave.

-In stark contrast, Massachusetts' program applies universally, covering even independent contractors who have opted into the system.
+In stark contrast, PFML in Massachusetts applies universally, covering even independent contractors who have opted into the system.
 Employees can tap into this program with less cumulative employment time, and prior job changes don't affect eligibility.
 Implications for Employees and Small Businesses

 Understanding the Types and Duration of Paid Family and Medical LeaveEligible individuals can utilize family leave to bond with a child within the first 12 months of birth or adoption.
 Medical leave, available for individuals with serious health conditions, extends up to 20 weeks.